noahjkrueger/KBMSTR/README.md

 as defined in keyboard and config.

 # <img src="docs/images/gear.png" alt="Gear Icon" height="32" id="pre-made-keyboards"> Pre-made Keyboards
-- **QWERTY** - Standard QWERTY keyboard
+- **QWERTY** - Standard QWERTY keyboard developed in the 1870s.
 - **DVORAK** - A much less common, but still standard keyboard developed in 1932.
 - **KBMSTR HuntPeck** - two flavors included (remain/return).
-  - Remain: The best keyboard layout for using the HuntPeck method of typing without returning fingers to home keys after each stroke.
+  - Remain: ~30.25% efficiency increase compared to QWERTY and ~26.5% Efficiency increase compared to Dvorak on the brown dataset using the HuntPeck configuration while keeping fingers on keys after each keystroke.
-  - Return: The best keyboard layout for using the HuntPeck method of typing with returning fingers to home keys after each stroke.
+  - Return: ~35.5%% efficiency increase compared to QWERTY and ~23% Efficiency increase compared to Dvorak on the brown dataset using the HuntPeck configuration while returning fingers home after each keystroke.
 - **KBMSTR Standard** - two flavors included (remain/return)
-  - Remain: The best keyboard layout for using the Standard method of typing without returning fingers to home keys after each stroke.
+  - Remain:  ~27% efficiency increase compared to QWERTY and ~9% Efficiency increase compared to Dvorak on the brown dataset using the HuntPeck configuration while keeping fingers on keys after each keystroke.
-  - Return: The best keyboard layout for using the Standard method of typing with returning fingers to home keys after each stroke.
+  - Return: ~55.5%% efficiency increase compared to QWERTY and ~17% Efficiency increase compared to Dvorak on the brown dataset using the Standard configuration while returning fingers home after each keystroke.
 - **Noah's Coding Keyboard** - two flavors included (remain/return)
-  - Remain: The best keyboard layout for using the Standard method of typing without returning fingers to home keys after each stroke.
+  - Remain: The best keyboard layout for using the Noah's method of typing without returning fingers to home keys after each stroke.
-  - Return: The best keyboard layout for using the Standard method of typing with returning fingers to home keys after each stroke.
+  - Return: The best keyboard layout for using the Noah's method of typing with returning fingers to home keys after each stroke.

 # <img src="docs/images/learn.png" alt="Student Icon" height="32" id="practice-new-keyboards"> Practice New Keyboards
 By visiting [The Official KBMSTR Website](https://www.kbmstr.com), a user will be able to practice their typing both on the keyboard